jdevfullstack-tutorials/learn-to-code/README.md

 to the Internet and load a page, I was so amazed!
 But, it did not stay that way.
 My mother could not continue paying the installment of that netbook and I just went from time to time in several computer shops just to accomplish things.
+So, I was exposed to several versions of the Windows OS.

 ## My Course Was Not Even Related To Computers
 My college course was not IT-related or even Com Scie!
 But,